Residency/Fellowship Training Programs

 Surgical Oncology

-The Surgical Oncology Residency Training Program is a two-year program designed to train academically-oriented general surgeons to represent surgery on the multidisciplinary oncology team.
+The Surgical Oncology Residency Training Program is a two-year program designed to train academically-oriented general surgeons to represent surgery on a multidisciplinary oncology team.
 The Program instructs surgeons in the state-of-the-art care of common malignancies as well as in the management of unusual and complex cancer problems.

 The Program is accredited by the Royal College of Physicians and Surgeons of Canada, leading to accreditation with certification (depending upon eligibility).